-Cyber-attacks are increasing—some 95 percent of IT decision makers believe they are susceptible to external threats.
+Cyberattacks are increasing—some 95% of IT decision makers believe they are susceptible to external threats.
 Analytics are most frequently deployed to study the behavior of breaches in order to predict the next one.

 2. Big Data Analytics and Marketing

-Analytics first arose in marketing as companies began to uncover how to entice customers best to respond to their advertising efforts—through value propositions and call-to-actions.
-Since then, analytics have proven useful in marketing for several reasons.
-Big data analytics:
+Analytics first arose in marketing as companies began to uncover how to entice customers best to respond to their advertising efforts—through value propositions and calls-to-action.

-- Help companies get a better sense of market segments and potential audiences
+- Helping companies get a better sense of market segments and potential audiences

-- Provide more in-depth insight into customer behavior and preferences
+- Providing more in-depth insight into customer behavior and preferences

-- Experiment with new products and better marketing approaches
+- Experimenting with new products and better marketing approaches

-- Reveal the best strategies for augmenting the user experience
+- Revealing the best strategies for augmenting the user experience

-- Assist with the optimization of pricing strategies
+- Assisting with the optimization of pricing strategies

 With markets and consumer preferences so rapidly changing, it’s critical to be constantly testing new ideas.
 Analytics make the entire process easier by providing pointed clues into what works and what doesn’t.